PresentPals/Client/ReadMe.md

 Each of the features were developed locally and systematically tested in a local development environment.
 This initial testing phase involved testing the functionality of individual functions, components, and pages.

 <b>Public Development Testing</b>
 Once the features were establised in the local environment, they were pushed to a development branch.
 Here, our testing was carried out using a public development database to simulate real-world usage and ensure compatibility with production settings.
-This phase also included testing on different devices and screen sizes, such as iphones, tables and desktops to ensure the application’s accessibility and responsiveness.
+This phase also included testing on different devices and screen sizes, such as iphones, tablets and desktops to ensure the application’s accessibility and responsiveness.

 <b>Production User Testing</b>
 Features were then tested in a staging environment that closely mirrored the production setup.
 This phase involved gathering feedback from real users to validate the usability and functionality of the application in a near-production environment.